-- Do your research into the company and carefully read the instructions provided.
+Do your research into the company and carefully read the instructions provided.

-- Use YouTube to find good examples of demo lessons.
+Use YouTube to find good examples of demo lessons.

-- Practice, practice, practice.
+Practice, practice, practice.
 You could even test out your demo lesson on a friend or family member.

 Dress smart, just like you would for an in-person interview.

-- Be mindful of who you’re teaching and ensure the lesson is accurately tailored for the specific age and ability of the student.
+Be mindful of who you’re teaching and ensure the lesson is accurately tailored for the specific age and ability of the student.